 The food choices we make can determine whether we are in a pro-inflammatory state or an anti-inflammatory state.

 It means that we need to pay attention to the quality of food.
-The food provides us energy and building blocks to maintain and repair tissues.
+Food provides us with energy and building blocks to maintain and repair tissues.
 The body requires macro and micronutrients.

 Macronutrients are fats, carbohydrates, and proteins.
 Micronutrients are vitamins, minerals, fiber, and phytonutrients.

 Okay, you got the answer on how to rid of inflammation in the body.
-You need to look after diet.
+It would help if you looked after your diet.
 Constantly.
-What is funny with diets that besides being a multi-billion business, people do not get real help.
-They follow instructions, but when they finish diets, the weight comes up again.
+Food is funny because people do not get real help besides being a multi-billion business.
+They follow instructions, but the weight comes up again when they finish their diets.

 It is essential to know what type of food hurts us and what doesn’t.
 Let check macronutrients.